samsung-cnct/k2/Documentation/UPGRADING_KUBERNETES.md

 # Upgrading Kubernetes

-Kubernetes features advance, evolve, and deprecate fast enough that CNCT needs to support tagged configurations for each Kubernetes release.
+Kubernetes features advance, evolve, and deprecate fast enough that CNCT needs to support targeted configurations for each Kubernetes release.

 ## Configuration Branching